HistoryThis section has been translated automatically.

-- In some patients an irregular autosomal dominant inheritance can be demonstrated.
+- In some patients an irregular autosomal dominant inheritance can be detected.

 - However, most patients deny a familial occurrence.

 - Excessive UV exposure can be detected in almost all cases.
-A combination with immunosuppression (HIV infection; immunosuppressive therapies) is not uncommon.
+A combination with immunosuppression (HIV-infection; immunosuppressive therapies) is not entirely rare.

-- Disseminated superficial eosinophilic porokeratosis can be drug-induced (thiazides) or occur spontaneously.
+- Disseminated superficial eosinophilic porokeratosis may be drug-induced (thiazides) or occur spontaneously.

 ManifestationThis section has been translated automatically.